Lynx without borders

 Land borders are not barriers for animals, which is why NCC is also working with American partners to ensure the success of connectivity initiatives across North America.

-The lynx: a feline on the hot seat
+Lynx: a feline on the hot seat

 The conservation of these corridors is essential for the movement of lynx and other animals to ensure their survival.
 For example, lynx must have many habitat areas measuring at least 70 square kilometres each to ensure its needs are met.